 In a sense, the back office is the cornerstone of an organization.
 Encompassing various department from HR, and IT to finance and administration, the back office is where the products and services that the front office sell to the clients are produced.
 Thus, ensuring an efficient and smooth-running back office means ensuring the success of a business.

 Recognizing this importance, many C-suite officers are now racing to make headway in back-office optimization as a competitive advantage.
 The solutions they have come to?
 Automation.

-The benefits to Back-Office Automation includes, but not limited to:
+The benefits of Back-Office Automation include, but not limited to:

 - Minimized human errors and improved efficiency

 - Better document and data management and analysis

 According to McKinsey Global Institute (MGI), 45% of the total workload in today’s society could implement automation and about 60% of all occupations could see at least 30% of their constituent activities automated, both by current technologies.
 From this, we can easily see that the potentials for workplace automation in general, and back-office automation in specific are limitless.

 Meanwhile, in a report on Automation in the Workplace by Smartsheet, among the employees whose work has not been automated, 28% said their department has plans to do so in the future “ with 75% of that group expecting it to happen within two years.